 How it works?

-Microdermabrasion is somewhat useful for people with dull or sallow skin, mild acne, acne discoloration, pick marks, and very superficial acne scars.
-Microdermabrasion may be a good treatment option for patients with superficial skin problems and busy lifestyles who are looking for minimal benefits with virtually no side effects or downtime.
+Microdermabrasion is a treatment that can be beneficial for individuals who have dull or sallow skin, mild acne, acne discoloration, pick marks, and very superficial acne scars.
+It is particularly suitable for those with superficial skin concerns and busy lifestyles, as it provides minimal benefits with virtually no side effects or downtime.

-While there are no specific age or sex restrictions, typically children over age 12 up to adults age 65 can get microdermabrasion.
-While there is no age maximum, mature skin over age 70 may have slightly higher risks of bruising and skin abrasions.
+There are generally no specific age or gender restrictions for microdermabrasion.
+It is typically recommended for individuals aged 12 and above, up to adults of age 65.
+While there is no specific upper age limit, individuals with mature skin over the age of 70 may have a slightly higher risk of experiencing bruising and skin abrasions during the procedure.

 Microdermabrasion is considered a safe and gentle treatment option for a wide range of individuals.
 However, it is always advisable to consult with a qualified professional to assess your specific skin condition and determine if microdermabrasion is a suitable choice for you.
 They can provide personalized recommendations and address any concerns you may have.